Why Use WordPress – An SEO’s Perspective

 SEO-friendly code

 WordPress is based on PHP, which unlike web languages such as flash, can easily be read and interpreted by search engines.
 It has been coded with SEO in mind and it is all the better for it.
 Of all the CMS’s we’ve used WordPress is definitely the most SEO-friendly out of the box.
 With the help of a few tweaks and plugins you can make it even better.
-I highly recommend reading Joost De Valk’s article on WordPress SEO for more on how to make it as SEO-friendly as possible.
+I highly recommend reading Joost De Valk’s blog on WordPress SEO for more on how to make it as SEO-friendly as possible.

 SEO-friendly URLs